-Australia is facing a significant shortage of skilled, qualified trades workers.
-Without action, the nation will be unable to meet future demand on major projects in industries as diverse as defence, shipbuilding, aerospace, infrastructure, rolling stock, and resources.
+Australia requires a significant increase in skilled, qualified trades workers in order to meet future demand on major projects in industries as diverse as defence, shipbuilding, aerospace, infrastructure, rolling stock, and resources.

 The 2019 National Manufacturing Summit will see a diverse group of industry stakeholders assemble at The Australian Synchrotron in South-East Melbourne.